hannes-holey/GaPFlow/paper/paper.md

 ## Elastic deformations

-In counterformal lubricated contacts such as in ball or roller bearings, local fluid pressures can become large such that elastic deformation of the walls can no longer be neglected.
+In non-conforming lubricated contacts such as in ball or roller bearings, local fluid pressures can become large such that elastic deformation of the walls can no longer be neglected.
 For simulations in this *Elastohydrodynamic Regime*, `GaPFlow` uses the [ContactMechanics](https://contactengineering.github.io/ContactMechanics/) code which is part of the [contact.engineering](https://contact.engineering) [@rottger2022_contactengineeringcreate] ecosystem to compute elastic deformations of the walls in contact with the fluid.
 Under the assumption that the elastic deformation of the walls responds on a timescale much shorter than that of the fluid-dynamic system, the elastic response can be treated as quasi-static and represented by its steady-state solution.
 Further assuming linear-elastic and isotropic walls, the tool utilizes a *Green's function* formulation that reduces the computational effort to a convolution operation, which can be efficiently solved in Fourier space [@stanley1997_FFT].